howdyai/botkit-docs/docs/readme-slack.md

 ## Using the RTM Connection

-Bot users connect to Slack using a real time API based on web sockets.
-The bot connects to Slack using the same protocol that the native Slack clients use!
+Legacy custom bot users connect to Slack using a [real time API based on web sockets](https://api.slack.com/rtm).
+The bot connects to Slack using the same protocol that the native Slack clients use.

+It is now Slack's official recommendation that developers use the [Events API](#events-api) to receive messages rather than RTM connections, but it still works.
+[Read this FAQ to learn more.](https://api.slack.com/faq#events_api)

 To connect a bot to Slack, [get a Bot API token from the Slack integrations page](https://my.slack.com/services/new/bot).